 Delivery

-The store sent the chair for free.
+The store shipped the chair for free.

 But I became curious about how much such delivery actually costs, so I looked up the information in the Nova Poshta invoice.